-The project type establishment of natural forest therefore receives a score of 3.
+The project types establishment of natural forest and commercial afforestation therefore receive a score of 3.

 Landfill gas utilization: For landfill gas utilization, the renewable energy activity requirements apply.
 They refer to the provisions contained in the Principles & Requirements for demonstrating additionality as well as to the GHG Emission Reduction & Sequestration Product Requirements.
 This means that project developers can apply a UNFCCC-approved or a Gold-Standard approved additionality tool to demonstrate project additionality.
 Currently there are no specific Gold-Standard approved approved additionality tools (Provision 3 and Provision 4).